Wednesday, December 18, 2024

 Finally, for the data-oriented among you, Google stats say over the past month the total unique hits at this site were 3,779—a huge drop-off from the marvelous 40-50K of some recent months; never overestimate yourself!
 (As always, we thank all of you for your ongoing support with our hopes you’ll continue to be regular readers.)
 Below is a snapshot of where those responses have come from within the previous week (with appreciation for the unspecified “Others” also visiting Two Guys’ site):

-Brothers plus Short Takes on some other cinematic topics
+The Piano Lesson, Short Takes on other cinematic topics

 Reviews and Comments by Ken Burke